 The Bottom Line

 LendUp is a payday lender.
-Therefore, it has expensive rates, small loan amounts, and short terms.
+Therefore, it has high rates, small loan amounts, and short terms.
 LendUp loans are not a great deal for borrowers with fair or good credit who are likely to qualify for better rates and terms elsewhere.
-However, LendUp is an option for borrowers who need a payday loan and could qualify for loans that could be reported to the credit bureaus.
+However, LendUp is an option for borrowers who need a payday loan but want to avoid some of the pitfalls of late fees and loan rollovers.